-The values education was added as a separate subject in the Philippine education curriculum under the Values Education Framework program of Dr. Lourdes Quisumbing, then Department of Education, Culture, and Sports Secretary in 1988-1990.
+The values education was added as a separate subject in the Philippine education curriculum under the Values Education Framework program of Dr. Lourdes Quisumbing, the Department of Education, Culture, and Sports Secretary in 1988-1990.
 The Values Education Framework was conceptualized in 1987, right after the 1986 EDSA Revolution and aimed to help in the development of a “just and humane society.”
 The 1987 Philippine Constitution also mandates all educational institutions to inculcate several national, cultural, ethical, and spiritual values for developing moral character.

-For the public school sector, Values Education took a more general approach to national, cultural, ethical, and spiritual values while those in the sectarian group (ie. religious schools: Catholic, Christian, and Muslim among others) add inculcation and learning of a specific religion, usually that which the school belongs to.
+For the public school sector, Values Education took a more general approach to national, cultural, ethical, and spiritual values while those in the sectarian group (ie. religious schools: Catholic, Christian, and Muslim among others) added inculcation and learning of a specific religion, usually that which the school belongs to.
 In higher levels, learning about other religions in the world is introduced.
 For some Values Education is separate from Religious Education.

 In 2012, the shift to K-12 began and thus, led to the updating and revision of the Values Education program, along with other learning areas.
 Values Education is renamed Edukasyon sa Pagpapakatao (pagpapakatao means how to be humane) and reinforced as a major learning area for Grades 1-10.
-In the Senior High Curriculum (Grades 11-12), Values Educations is followed up with core courses such Introduction to Philosophy of the Human Person and Personal Development, which are required to be taken regardless of the track the student is pursuing.
-This major update seeks to help the youth face the changing dynamics of the local and international scenes and still holds the primary function of guiding students to develop and clarify values that would help the person become a just and humane member of the society.
+In the Senior High Curriculum (Grades 11-12), Values Educations is followed up with core courses such as Introduction to Philosophy of the Human Person and Personal Development, which are required to be taken regardless of the track the student is pursuing.
+This major update seeks to help the youth face the changing dynamics of the local and international scenes, and still holds the primary function of guiding students to develop and clarify values that would help them become a just and humane member of the society.

 How is blended learning and technology integrated into values learning?